 Import & manage customized tokens

-Step 1: Open SubWallet and click on the list item on the upper left corner to get to Settings section.
+Step 1: Open SubWallet and click on the list item in the upper left corner to get to the Settings section.

 Step 2: Choose "Manage tokens".
 You would be redirected to a token list.